nurafintech/whitepapers/Centrifuge/Readme.md

 <br/>

-## DeFi - The next financial system
-DeFi is a decentralized financial system based on smart contracts that function without intermediaries, such as banks or insurances.
-DeFi applications strive to fulfill the services of traditional finance in a permissionless, global and transparent manner built primarily on the Ethereum blockchain.<br/>

 ## NFTs - The link to traditional finance
 Centrifuge’s privacy-enabled NFTs are tokenized representations of individual assets, keeping some of the assets attributes private on a p2p protocol, while the Centrifuge Chain - a public, decentralized ledger - tracks the asset ownership.
 This structure allows us to create something unique in DeFi.